Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: The 2026 May 4 Event

 Another factor to consider is that Haumea possesses a ring system, meaning that the star's occultation by the ring may be observable across a considerably wider region of Earth than the main‑body occultation itself (see Fig.~\ref{fig:ring-shadow-2026}).
+The shadow path corresponding to the companion star in its preferred position for both the main body and the ring is shown in Fig.~\ref{fig:ring-shadow-2026-companion}.

 Regarding the effect of Haumea's motion around the barycenter of the Haumea--Hi`iaka system, we should point out that our predictions use the most recent JPL Horizons orbit and this corresponds to the barycenter of the system: Since most astrometric measurements assimilated into Horizons correspond to unresolved images of the Haumea system, the positions refer to the system\textquotesingle s photocenter, which orbits the barycenter.
 Over long data arcs this motion averages out, so the fitted heliocentric orbit effectively represents the system barycenter.
 However, given current mass estimates \citep{Proudfoot2024PSJ_HaumeaJ2}, the barycenter would lie roughly 6 mas away from Haumea toward Hi`iaka.
 The resulting offset depends on Hi`iaka's orbital phase.
-For the May 4 event, Hi`iaka is predicted to be at ($\Delta$RA, $\Delta$Dec) = (-0.03", +1.02"), which corresponds to corrections of only +0.1 mas in right ascension and -4.7 mas in declination when converting barycentric coordinates to Haumea's position.
+For the May 4 event,according to the Miriade service\footnote{\url{https://vo.imcce.fr/webservices/miriade}}, Hi`iaka is predicted to be at ($\Delta$RA, $\Delta$Dec) = (-0.03", +1.02"), which corresponds to corrections of only +0.1 mas in right ascension and -4.7 mas in declination when converting barycentric coordinates to Haumea's position.
 These corrections produce small changes (about 166 km cross-track) in the predicted ground track compared to the width of the path.
+Note that both Hi`iaka and Namaka are angularly so far from Haumea at the date of the occultation that the corresponding shadow paths lie outside the Earth.

-Note that observations of the event can be reported via the occultation portal \citep{Kilic2020OCCPORTAL} at the following entry: \url{https://opop.obspm.fr/create_report/2518/} where zoomable maps are also available.
+Observations of the event can be reported via the occultation portal \citep{Kilic2020OCCPORTAL} at the following entry: \url{https://opop.obspm.fr/create_report/2518/} where zoomable maps are also available.